 We ate till it was late or even better, not caught.

 The adults had their hands full for we were not the only ones the fruit needed protecting from.

+Bats!
 The same bats from Batman stories and Dracula legends.
-These litchi loving winged creatures even today make quite a formidable opponent.
-The evidence is all over the floor in the morning and in the visibly stripped branches.
+These litchi loving winged creatures made quite a formidable opponent.
+Even today, the evidence is all over the floor in the morning and in the visibly stripped branches.